Can EVs save your business money?

 No Congestion Charge

-“If you’re using your EVs within central London, they currently benefit from the congestion charge exemption – currently £15.00 a day for cars and small vans.
+“If you’re using your EVs within central London, they currently benefit from the Congestion Charge (CC) exemption – £15.00 a day for cars and small vans.

 As more and more cities consider congestion charging, and as the price of the charge rises, the purely financial case for electrification will become clearer.”